Caffeine: Children

 In healthy children, moderate caffeine intake under 400 mg produces effects that are "modest and typically innocuous".
 As early as six months old, infants can metabolize caffeine at the same rate as that of adults.
 Higher doses of caffeine (>400 mg) can cause physiological, psychological and behavioral harm, particularly for children with psychiatric or cardiac conditions.
 There is no evidence that coffee stunts a child's growth.
-The American Academy of Pediatrics recommends that caffeine consumption is not appropriate for children and adolescents and should be avoided.
+The American Academy of Pediatrics recommends that caffeine consumption, particularly in the case of energy and sports drinks, is not appropriate for children and adolescents and should be avoided.
 This recommendation is based on a clinical report released by American Academy of Pediatrics in 2011 with a review of 45 publications from 1994 to 2011 and includes inputs from various stakeholders (Pediatricians, Committee on nutrition, Canadian Pediatric Society, Centers for Disease Control & Prevention, Food and Drug Administration, Sports Medicine & Fitness committee, National Federations of High School Associations).
 For children age 12 and under, Health Canada recommends a maximum daily caffeine intake of no more than 2.5 milligrams per kilogram of body weight.
 Based on average body weights of children, this translates to the following age-based intake limits: